l-michalik/MICHALIK/MFinals/AI Framework Troubleshooter/README.md

 ## Plan

 1. Project setup and configuration
-Local Weaviate vector database integration
+Weaviate Cloud integration with schema creation, vector upsert, and query interface.
 Embedding with real sentence-transformers
 Semantic document indexing with deduplication
 CLI interface for querying and indexing